 Special Equipment: Deep-fry or candy thermometer

-- 1. Pour enough oil into a medium pot so that it reaches a depth of 3 inches.
+Pour enough oil into a medium pot so that it reaches a depth of 3 inches.
 Heat the oil until it registers 350°F (175°C) on a deep-fry or candy thermometer.
-While the oil warms, do your prep on the remaining ingredients, if you haven’t already done so.

-- 3. Pat the Brussels sprouts completely dry.
-Working in batches, carefully lower some of them into the oil and deep-fry until the edges begin to curl and turn brown, about 3 minutes.
+Pat the Brussels sprouts COMPLETELY dry.
+Working in batches, carefully lower some of the Brussels sprouts into the oil and deep-fry until the edges begin to curl and turn brown, about 3 minutes.
 Dump each batch directly into the bowl of dressing and gently toss to coat.

 Recipe Testers Reviews